 One of the critical financial aspects that should be considered is the capital gains tax implications.
-Current Federal tax law says that if you are married and selling a home, you may be able to exclude exclude up to \$500,000 in longterm capital gain.
+The current capital tax gains law says that if you are married and selling a home, you can exclude up to \$500,000 in profit.

 Couples can apply for this tax break if they file a joint tax return or if they file separately.
-When filing separately, each partner may be able to claim up to \$250,000 on their tax return, provided that they each meet the two-out-offive-years residence qualification.
-Exceptions may apply and clients should consult their tax advisor.
+When filing separately, each partner can still claim up to \$250,000 on their tax return, provided that they again meet the two-out-of-fiveyears in the home qualification.